llpeterson/congestion/avoidance.md

 decrease just described is an *early* decrease in the congestion window that should happen before congestion occurs and packets start being dropped.

+### TCP BBR

+BBR (Bottleneck Bandwidth and RTT) is a new TCP congestion control algorithm developed by researchers at Google.
+Like Vegas, BBR is delay based, which means it tries to detect buffer growth so as to avoid congestion and packet loss.
+Both BBR and Vegas use the minimum RTT and maximum RTT, as calculated over some time interval, as their main control signals.

+BBR also introduces new mechanisms to improve performance, including packet pacing, bandwidth probing, and RTT probing.
+Packet pacing spaces the packets based on the estimate of the available bandwidth.
+This eliminates bursts and unnecessary queueing, which results in a better feedback signal.
+BBR also periodically increases its rate, thereby probing the available bandwidth.
+Similarly, BBR periodically decreases its rate, thereby probing for a new minimum RTT.
+The RTT probing mechanism attempts to be self-synchronizing, which is to say, when there are multiple BBR flows, their respective RTT probes happen at the same time.
+This gives a more accurate view of the actual uncongested path RTT, which solves one of the major issues with delay-based congestion control mechanisms: having accurate knowledge of the uncongested path RTT.

+BBR is actively being worked on and is rapidly evolving.
+One major focus is fairness.
+For example, some experiments show CUBIC flows get 100x less bandwidth when competing with BBR flows, and other experiments show that unfairness among BBR flows is even possible.
+Another major focus is avoiding high retransmission rates, where in some cases as many as 10% of packets are retransmitted due to non-congestion related factors.